All Episodes

 Okay.

-Only eight were only eight of the hundred were about Biden.
+Only eight were eight of the hundred were about Biden when you do a review of her online profile.

-At least 70 stories of the hundred Maggie Haberman had a hand in since Biden took office, are about Donald Trump, not including other pieces about key figures from his world, like Mike Pence and Rudy Giuliani and dozens of them concerned Donald Trump's second impeachment trial after he left office.
+At least 70 stories of the 100 Maggie Haberman had a hand in since Biden took office are about Donald Trump, not including other pieces about key figures from his world, like Mike Pence and Rudy Giuliani, and dozens of them concern Donald Trump's second impeachment trial after he left office.

 Well, apparently she's supposed to be the Washington correspondent as it relates to the president, but that's about it.